JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab1-WorkingWithBasicFunctions.md

 10. Leave the canvas app open, as you will continue working with it in the next exercise.

-## Exercise 5: Execute basic Power Fx functions in a canvas app
+## Exercise 5 (Optional) - Execute basic Power Fx calculations in a canvas app

+> [!IMPORTANT]
+> This optional exercise is for any student who encountered issues installing Visual Studio, the Power Platform Tools extension, or with the Power Fx REPL.
+If you did not encounter any issues, please skip ahead to Exercise 7.

 1. You should still be in the Power Apps studio for the canvas app created in Exercise 4.
 If not, navigate back to this now.
 2. In the designer window, with **Screen 1** selected, click on the **Insert** tab from the top menu, and then select **Label**: